zubinchopra/portaldocs/portal-sdk/generated/top-extensions-architecture.md

 <a name="azure-portal-extensions-architecture-azure-portal-a-composed-web-application"></a>
 ## Azure Portal -- A composed web application

-The Azure Portal web application is based on a UI composition system whose primary design goal is to enable the integration of UI built by 100's of teams into a single, robust single-page web application.
+The Azure Portal web application is based on a UI composition system whose primary design goal is to enable the integration of UI built by hundreds of teams into a single, robust single-page web application.

 With this system, a team develops a UI extension to plug into and extend the UI of the Azure Portal.
 Teams develop and refine UI iteratively and can choose a deployment cadence that suits their team schedule and their customer needs.
-They can safely link from their UI to UI constructed by other teams, resulting in a Portal application that -- to the Azure user -- appears to have been built by a single team.
+They can safely link from their UI to UI's constructed by other teams, resulting in a Portal application that -- to the Azure user -- appears to have been built by a single team.
 Any bug in a team's UI has only a local impact on that team's UI and does not impact the availability/reliability of the larger Azure Portal UX or that of any other UI extension.

 [The Portal "Shell"](#the-portal-shell)